P-Nth/PacReact/README.md

 # PacReact
-React App with no CRA
+React App with no CRA.
+Seamless Integration.